shell → files → timing → network → GPU/CPU/memory $ now=$BRIGHTEPOCH $ bfind . -after $now -name '*.rs' -printf '%Wt %p\n' | head -2 9628.197104 ./crates/btime/src/format.rs 9628.195697 ./find/print.c $ btime -f '%Wt %dE md' cargo test -q 9628.198441 0.004861 md $ bgpucap -f json --metrics basic sle

 bping -c 1 127.0.0.1

-Per-project build instructions and platform notes live in each repo's README and docs site: bright-findutils, bright-iputils, brightdate-rust, BSH.
+Per-project build instructions and platform notes live in each repo's README and docs site: bright-findutils, bright-iputils, bgpucap, brightdate-rust, BSH.